March 27, 2026

 But you might already know the health risks of a high-sugar diet.
 The hard part is knowing how to say no to the cinnamon rolls in the morning, sweet tea at lunch and a tall Coke at dinner.

-Kendrick says there are a number of reasons why people crave sugary products.
+There are many reasons why people crave sugary products.
 It could be that you’re experiencing a range of emotions, like anger, sadness or stress.
 Some people use it as a reward, a habit that might have been introduced early in their lives.
 And some people are just hard-wired to crave sweets instead of salty foods.
-Kendrick suggests the following five steps to kick the habit — or at least curb it:
+These five steps will help you kick a sugar habit, or at least curb it.

 How to reduce sugar intake in 5 steps: